idealo/imagededup/README.md

 pip install imagededup
 ```

-> ⚠️ **Note**: imagededup comes with TensorFlow CPU-only support by default.
+> ⚠️ **Note**: The TensorFlow >=2.1 and TensorFlow 1.15 release now include GPU support by default.
+> Before that CPU and GPU packages are separate.
 If you have GPUs, you should rather
 > install the TensorFlow version with GPU support especially when you use CNN to find duplicates.
-It's way faster.
-See the
+> It's way faster.
+See the [TensorFlow guide](https://www.tensorflow.org/install/gpu) for more
-> [TensorFlow guide](https://www.tensorflow.org/install/gpu) for more details on how to install it.
+> details on how to install it for older versions of TensorFlow.

 * Install imagededup from the GitHub source: